yclas/documentation/how-to-add-banner.md

 permalink: /how-to-add-banner/
 keywords: banners, advertise, commercial, widget, header, sidebar, footer
 ---
 Monetize your Yclas website by adding commercial banners.
-Banners can be added to the header, footer, sidebar or in a random position in the listings page, as image or HTML code.
+Banners can be added to the header, footer, sidebar or in a random position in the listings page, as an image or HTML code.

 This guide explains how you can create a banner for free using [canva.com](https://www.canva.com/), export it as an image (.png or .jpg) and use it in your website.